Democratic Republic of Congo

 To increase food insecurity: Women are targeted especially near camps for internally displaced persons (IDPs) while they search for firewood or try to cultivate crops, says Christman.
 “Certainly there was a fear among women [in IDP camps] who I talked to of going out to collect firewood, of farming in the fields, of being attacked again,” she told WMC’s Women Under Siege.
 While there is the possibility that militia members are raping women who happen to be out doing these tasks, experts say that rape has repeatedly been used to procure a community’s resources in DRC, and that militia groups are strategically targeting these women.

-To keep civilians quiet: A report from United States Institute of Peace in conjunction with the Harvard Humanitarian Initiative indicates that the Lord’s Resistance Army (LRA), a militant group that operates from Uganda to South Sudan to DRC, mutilates and sometimes kills civilians “to deter communities from disclosing LRA whereabouts.”
+To silence: A report from United States Institute of Peace in conjunction with the Harvard Humanitarian Initiative indicates that the Lord’s Resistance Army (LRA), a militant group that operates from Uganda to South Sudan to DRC, mutilates and sometimes kills civilians “to deter communities from disclosing LRA whereabouts.”

 “The devil made me do it”: Some Mai Mai soldiers tell interviewers that Satan provokes them to rape.
 Others more generally speak of acting on a sudden desire when they see a woman, and of the anonymity that allows them to commit acts they would otherwise avoid in their civilian lives.
 In a separate study of rape among combatants in the state’s Armed Forces of the Republic (FARDC), a team of Swedish researchers found that FARDC soldiers also differentiated between “normal” rape—to fulfill sexual “needs”—and “bad” or “evil” rape, which might entail mutilations or the abuse of children.